mk242b/TCP_LAN_ChatRoom/README.md

 # TCP_LAN_ChatRoom
-Host Server on one device with server.py file and join that target server with client.py files
+Host Server on one device with server.py file and join that target server ip with client.py files Up to five clients at the same time